The Synthetic Absorption Line Spectral Almanac (SALSA): The SALSA Project

 Figure \ref{fig:EW_profile} shows an example of another common survey technique in CGM surveys: galaxy-centric profiles of absorption strength.
 We take galaxies from TNG50-1 at $z=0.1$ within a narrow stellar mass range of $10.3 < \log M_\star / \rm{M}_\odot < 10.4$, giving a sample of 95 systems.
 With a sample of $10^6$ sightlines through this snapshot, our `virtual survey' has $\sim 12,000$ galaxy-sightline pairs with impact parameter $b < 300$ kpc.
 We then construct mock COS-G130M spectra for a number of commonly observed low redshift transitions: NII 1083, NIII 989, SiIII 1206, NV 1238, OVI 1031, and HI 1215.
+Note that other common tracers such as CII and SiII are also available.

-The main panel shows SiII 1206 equivalent width as a function of projected impact parameter.
+The main panel shows SiIII 1206 equivalent width as a function of projected impact parameter.
 Each galaxy-absorption sightline pair is given by a single dot, while the running median and $16-84$ percentile band is shown with the black line and shaded band, respectively.
-The well known anti-correlation of cool ion absorption with impact parameter is clear \citep{}.
+The well known anti-correlation of cool ion absorption with impact parameter is clear \citep{nateghi24}.
 Note that in a real observation, the vast majority of the low EW values would be upper limits.

 To explore the structure of absorption as resolved by COS, we focus on two random sightlines, highlighted by the red and blue circles in the main panel.
 For these two systems, we show the G130M continuum-normalized spectra (four smaller panels).
 The vertical dashed lines indicated the systemic redshift of each galaxy, i.e. the wavelength where the transition should be centered if at the same effective redshift as the (nearest) galaxy.
 We contrast NII 990, SiIII 1206, NV 1238, and OVI 1031.
 These trace different phases of the gas, show different component structure, and have different kinematic associations with the galaxy.
-These $\sim 0.8$\AA\xspace EW examples show significant multi-component structure, with clear associations between the NII and SiII features.
-However, the warmer gas tracers do not necessarily trace the same structure, such as the lack of NV 1238 blue of systemic.
+These $\sim 0.8$\AA\xspace EW (SiIII 1206) examples show significant multi-component structure, with clear associations between the NII and SiII features.
+However, the warmer gas tracers do not necessarily trace the same structure, and warmer components do not correspond exactly to cooler tracers.
 Revealing the links between multi-phase gas components is one use case of the synthetic spectral libraries.

 Our main data product are sightlines that intersect the volume of a simulation box once.
 As a result, they are typically `short' in terms of cosmological distance, particularly in comparison to observational spectra of high-redshift background targets with significant foreground path-length.
 One can derive cosmological lightcones from the discrete snapshot outputs of simulations such as TNG \citep[e.g.][]{shreeram25}, and sightlines with corresponding absorption spectra can be computed directly on such lightcones.
 In addition, some recent large-volume simulations, namely FLAMINGO and MTNG, have begun to write on-the-fly lightcone particle outputs, with diverse applications \citep{barrera23,mccarthy25}.
 These could also be used to create long pathlength synthetic absorption spectra.